TSS-22/demystifying-kalman-filter/README.md

 $$

 With $\bar{v_{z_0}}$, $\bar{v_{z_1}}$, $\dotsc$, $\bar{v_{z_n}}$, the mean of the noise from the measurements, $\vec{v}$, from the measurement vector $\vec{z}$.

-The equation $(9)$ only work of course, if your measurement noise is distributed normally (in the mathematical sense) and mean $0$, as assumed in the Kalman filter.
-You will have to adapt the representation of $\vec{v}$ to your application.

 In the equation of the Kalman filter, the measurement noise would be of the form: